-The register can be set up in Enterprise Architect using a Document Artifact, which is like a word processor document inside the repository.
-This has the advantage of being close to the elements of the Architecture, and links can be included to various parts of the Architectures.
-If security has enabled the element, Register can be locked for update by the Chief Enterprise Architect who should have the responsibility of maintaining it.
-The Document can conveniently be exported to an external file if required.
+The register can be set up in Enterprise Architect using a Document Artifact, which is an RTF document inside the repository.
+This has the advantage of being close to the elements of the Architecture, and links can be included to various parts of the Architecture.
+If security has been enabled, the element Register can be locked for update by the Chief Enterprise Architect, who should have the responsibility of maintaining it.
+The document can conveniently be exported to an external file if required.